-For BYOD programs, users can enroll in MDM by initiating the installation of a configuration profile on their personal device.
-And when no longer needed, users have the option to opt‑out of MDM enrollment at any time by removing the profile from their device.
+Users can simply enroll in MDM within minutes on their personal device by initiating the installation of a configuration profile.
+And when no longer needed, users have the option to opt out of enrollment at any time by removing the profile from the device.

 All enterprise settings, accounts, and apps installed by MDM are flagged by iOS as “managed.”
-This process is hidden from the user and lets the MDM server apply policies with granularity.
-MDM can prevent only managed apps from backing up to iCloud instead of completely disabling iCloud backup.
-This gives users the benefits of using iCloud for personal data while keeping corporate information from being stored in the cloud.
 Other iOS features like per app VPN and open in management are also designed to protect corporate data while preventing personal data from being accessible to the organization.
 At the same time, iOS preserves a great user experience — allowing BYOD users seamless use of both work and personal data in native apps.

 MDM can see: